 You Invest in Your Future

 Investing in your future is something that should begin early.
 In your twenties, you do not have so many responsibilities to handle as such it is the best time to buy a house.
-Doing so this early will help you clear your mortgage bills early enough, giving you an opportunity to focus on other things once you are older.
-Better yet, in case something goes wrong and you have to quit your job, at least you have one bill out of your way; thus, your mind is free to think of ways to improve your situation as opposed to ways of getting money to pay the mortgage before the landlord evicts you.
+Doing so this early will help you clear your online mortgage bills early enough, giving you an opportunity to focus on other things once you are older.
+Another benefit of buying your home in your 20’s is giving you ample time to pay off your mortgage so that you can use the equity during retirement years through a reverse mortgage loan.

 You Build Your Credit